vaishnu7/Rossler-Attractor/README.md

 ## Rössler attractor
-:disappointed_relieved: What is Rössler attractor and where is it coming from ?
+:disappointed_relieved: What is Rössler attractor and where is it coming from ? - a system of three non-linear ordinary differential equations originally studied by _Otto Rössler_ in the 1970s.
+Find more about [him](https://en.wikipedia.org/wiki/Otto_R%C3%B6ssler).

+And fyi _Chaos theory_ is a field of mathematics that studies chaotic systems, which are dynamical systems driven by underlying patterns and deterministic rules that are very sensitive to initial circumstances.
+That German biochemist we talked about earlier ?
+He studied this field of mathematics 👓 Isn't it cool?

 Well, to learn about Rössler attractor, let us first know what is an attractor.
 Here are some of the details notion of an attractor:
 - in dynamic system (time dependence of a point in a geometric space) an attractor is defined as a set of numeric values toward which a system tends to evolve for a variety of initial conditions of the system.
 E.g. the evolving variable we mentioned in finite-dimensional systems, can be represented algebraically as an n-dimensional vector.
 If the evolving variable is in 2D or 3D, the attractor may be represented geometrically in 2D or 3D space respectively.